GluuFederation/docs-supportportal-prod/sources/user-guide/how-to-ask.md

 #### Don't post to GitHub...

 In order to keep issues centralized and organized, please report all bugs and issues on the support portal.
-If your issue is in fact the result of a bug in the code, we will move the issue to the proper GitHub repository.
+If your issue is in fact the result of a bug in the code someone from Gluu will move the issue to the proper GitHub repository.

 *Thanks to Stack Overflow for creating great guidelines for creating support tickets!*